Warning: Undefined variable $r in /home/eticom/public_html/wp-content/plugins/better-related/inc/frontend.php on line

 - Use the same gear in descending which used for ascending to put the less stress on brakes.

 - Do not ride on neutral always keep the gear engaged during descend.

 - While crossing a stream keep the throttle up and control the speed with clutch, It will avoid the water to enter into exhaust pipe.

 10. What to pack?

-We are providing here a list of necessary items to pack with you for a motorcycle tour to Ladakh.
+We are providing here a list of necessary items to pack with you.
 Keep everything you need to protect from cold & dry winds and from strong sun rays.

 - Print of your itinerary / route map.